zhangqiang4/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 * Cache Allocation Technology plus Code and Data Prioritization (CDP)

-* Cache Allocation Technology plus Virtual Cache Allocation Technology (vCAT)

 The following figure shows Cache Allocation Technology enabled:

 .. image:: images/configurator-cache01.png
    :align: center
    :class: drop-shadow

-When CDP or vCAT is enabled, CAT must be enabled too.
+When CDP is enabled, CAT must be enabled too.
 The tool selects CAT if it's not already selected.

 .. image:: images/configurator-cache02.png
    :align: center
    :class: drop-shadow

-CDP and vCAT can't be enabled at the same time, so the tool clears the vCAT check box when CDP is selected and vice versa.

 Based on your selection, the tool displays the available cache in tables.
 Example: